Specific Learning Disability

 - The medical home can offer documentation of pre-existing conditions as well as current diagnoses associated with learning disabilities to the family to share with the school.

-- Inform families of conditions that are risk factors to learning difficulties (e.g., prematurity, family history of learning disability, poverty, in utero drug exposure, ADHD, speech delays, phonological difficulties, impairments to fine motor skills, and delayed adaptive abilities) so that families can be aware of these issues and monitor for their child’s potential educational impairment.
+- Inform families of conditions that are risk factors for learning difficulties (e.g., prematurity, family history of learning disability, poverty, in utero drug exposure, ADHD, speech delays, phonological difficulties, impairments to fine motor skills, and delayed adaptive abilities) so that families can be aware of these issues and monitor for their child’s potential educational impairment.

 - Assist families by providing knowledge of the special education process.
-Inform families that any subsequent special education planning must follow the rules and regulations set forth by the Individuals with Disabilities Educational Act (Individuals with Disabilities Education Act (IDEA)).
-Parent resources to assist in clarifying the complexities of the process, educate and empower are:
+Inform families that any subsequent special education planning must follow the rules and regulations set forth by the Individuals with Disabilities Educational Act.

-- Know how to help parents reach out to their school or their district’s special education program children for psychoeducational evaluation
+Know how to help parents reach out to their school or their district’s special education program children for psychoeducational evaluation.

 Resources